jagregory/abrash-zen-of-asm/src/chapter-14.md

 `int`{.nasm} operates as it does because it's really more of a hardware instruction than a software instruction.
 When interrupts are enabled (via the Interrupt flag) and one of the 8088's hardware interrupts occurs, the 8088 automatically executes an `int`{.nasm} instruction at the end of the current instruction.
 Because the currently executing code can be interrupted at any time, the exact state of the registers and flags *must* be preserved; hence the pushing of the FLAGS register.
 The `iret`{.nasm} instruction provides a neat method for restoring the flags and branching back to continue the interrupted code.

 From the perspective of servicing hardware that can require attention at any time, the 8088's interrupt mechanism is ideal.
-Interrupts are location — and code — independent; no matter what code you're executing, where that code resides, or what the setting of the registers are, an interrupt will branch to the correct interrupt handler and allow you to restore the state of the 8088 when you're done.
+Interrupts are location—and code—independent; no matter what code you're executing, where that code resides, or what the setting of the registers are, an interrupt will branch to the correct interrupt handler and allow you to restore the state of the 8088 when you're done.

 From a software perspective, the interrupt mechanism is considerably less ideal.
 Since an `int`{.nasm} instruction must be executed to perform a software interrupt, there's no possibility of asynchronous execution of a software interrupt, and hence no real need to save the state of the flags.
-What's more, `int`{.nasm} is astonishingly slow, making almost any sort of branch — yes, even a far call — preferable.
+What's more, `int`{.nasm} is astonishingly slow, making almost any sort of branch—yes, even a far call—preferable.

 How slow is `int`{.nasm}? *Slow*. `int`{.nasm} itself takes 71 cycles and empties the prefetch queue, and `iret`{.nasm} takes an additional 44 cycles and empties the prefetch queue again.
 At 115 cycles and two queue flushes a pop, you won't be using `int`{.nasm} too often in your time-critical code!